A4196/A4196/README.md

 - 👋 Hi, I’m @A4196
-- 👀 I’m interested in investments
+- 👀 I’m interested in investments and codeing
-- 🌱 I’m currently learning how to invest using github
+- 🌱 I’m currently learning how to code using github
 - 💞️ I’m looking to collaborate on any and all projects
 - 📫 How to reach me benaviortiz@me.com